peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * <code>diag</code> - An integer, 0 or greater, to use as diagnostic information
  associated with this object.
 If none is needed, should be zero.
-To get the diagnostic information from another EDecimal object, use that object's <code>UnsignedMantissa</code> property.
+To get the diagnostic information from another arbitrary-precision decimal floating-point number, use that object's <code>
+ UnsignedMantissa</code> property.

 **Returns:**